 The back is locked in place by a clasp that snaps into place to prevent accidental opening of the back.
 It's different from other cameras that require the photographer to pull up on the rewind crank.
 It seems to be secure, although I wonder when the clasp will accidentally catch on a piece of clothing and ... oops.

 The frame counter is on the bottom -- sort of like the Rollei 35.
-One nice touch is that the frame counter doesn't move and the meter doesn't activate if the film wasn't loaded properly.
+One nice touch is that the frame counter doesn't move if the film isn't loaded properly.
 This is a feature on several Rollei SL 35 models.
 The rewind button is actually a switch on the bottom of the camera, and it's complemented by a plastic rewind crank on the top deck.
 The bottom deck also holds the tripod socket and the threaded metal battery cover.

 Film speeds are set by a slider on the back.
 And if you're shooting flash, you move the slider on the right to the correct aperture that should be indicated on the back of the flash unit.
+Doing so sets the shutter speed to 1/30.
 There is no provision for off-camera flash or bulb flash.
 Again, it's an amateur camera.

 Oddly enough, the manual warns against setting intermediate film speeds even though there are click stops that allow the photographer to do just that.
-For example, for ASA64 film, it recommends rounding up to 100.
-For ASA125, it recommends setting it at 100.
-That's unusual, because there are marked index points, as you can see.
+For example, for ASA64 film, it recommends rounding down to 50.
+For ASA160, it recommends setting it at 200.
+I'm baffled by this, because there are marks between 25-50-100-200-400 that would allow for setting those speeds, as you can see.

 About that flap, revisited

-Loading the film is a bit fiddly, because you must insert the leader under one of the tiny flanges on the somewhat fat takeup spool.
+Loading the film is a bit fiddly, because you must insert the leader under one of the tiny flanges that surrounds the somewhat fat take-up spool.
 It took me a couple of tries to get it right.
 Close the back, and slide the front panel outward to reveal the lens.
 Now, push down on the end with the scallop and the lens extends.
-Depress the flap twice, fire the shutter and repeat until "1" is centered in the frame counter window.
+Depress the flap twice, fire the shutter and repeat until "1" appears and is centered in the frame counter window.

 The front of the body has a diamond pattern, as does the multipurpose panel, to give your fingers something to grip, and it's quite effective.
 The owner's manual mentions that you can use your body to brace the camera if you need to advance the film using just one hand.
 It specifically mentions if you are piloting a glider!